CloudReactor/docs/secrets.md

-You can follow the instructions in the proc_wrapper [README.md](https://github.com/CloudReactor/cloudreactor-procwrapper/blob/main/README.md) if setting up your project yourself, or you can use an [example project](https://github.com/CloudReactor/cloudreactor-python-ecs-quickstart) which has deployment to ECS Fargate with CloudReactor management setup.
+You can follow the instructions in the proc_wrapper [README.md](https://github.com/CloudReactor/cloudreactor-procwrapper/blob/main/README.md) if setting up your project yourself, or you can use an [example project](https://github.com/CloudReactor/cloudreactor-python-ecs-quickstart) which uses the deployer image to deploy to AWS ECS Fargate and CloudReactor.

-Let's assume you want to deploy a task that reads the database to the "production" CloudReactor Run Environment.
-Then, in the `deploy_config/vars/production.yml` file (if it doesn't exist, copy from `deploy_config/vars/example.yml`), add the `env_locations` property:
+Let's assume you want to deploy a task that reads the database to the "staging" CloudReactor Run Environment.
+Then, in the `deploy_config/vars/staging.yml` file (if it doesn't exist, copy from `deploy_config/vars/example.yml`), add the `env_locations` property:

       default_env_task_config: